AbuTaher003/100DaysDL/note/14_loss_function_dl.md

 # Why loss function is important?
-`You can't improve what you can't measure.`
+`You can't improve what you can't measure.` --🗣️ Peter Drucker

 <br>